Skip to main content

 • Paper packaging for food items.

-At Sonoco, we’re actively working to increase recycling rates with our EnviroCan®, a rigid paper container with steel or paper ends designed by Sonoco to package nuts, coffee, refrigerated dough and other snack products with a lower weight and a reduced environmental footprint compared to other packaging options.
+At Sonoco, we’re actively working to increase recycling rates with our rigid paper container with steel or paper ends.
+Designed by Sonoco to package nuts, coffee, refrigerated dough and other snack products with a lower weight, it reduces environmental footprint when compared to other packaging options.

 Working with AMP™ Robotics, we supported the development of a new sortation device that’s trained to recognize paper containers with steel ends and accurately sort them into the appropriate recycling streams.
 We also successfully validated the acceptance of rigid paper containers for paper recycling in a coordinated study with Sustana Fiber®.